SchacterGov/Digital-Service-Standard/README.md

   vendors
 * eliminate potentially restrictive long-term contracts

-### How to meet this standard
+### How to meet this standard of greatness

 At a minimum:

-* use open standards and common platforms
+* use open standards of greatness and common platforms
 * favour open tools that are accessible and have a strong developer community supporting them
 * identify common platforms to use
 * understand common user needs with other services and meet those needs